The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Creation of ballooning critical pedestals

+The next step is the calculation of the predicted pedestal width scaling for a set of consistent equilibria.
+This requires the specification of a set of basic plasma parameters, including the toroidal magnetic field $B_T$, plasma current $I_p$, normalized beta $\beta_N$ (this can be determined self-consistently in coupled core-pedestal calculations, but must be specified when the pedestal model is run in isolation), and effective charge $Z_{\mathrm{eff}}$, as well as the plasma boundary shape parameters $(R, a, \kappa, \delta, \zeta)$ and the electron density characteristics $(n_{e,\mathrm{ped}}, n_{e,\mathrm{sep}}, n_{e,0})$, which are treated as fixed inputs.
+The electron temperature at the separatrix, $T_{e,\mathrm{sep}}$, is also prescribed (separatrix quantities can be self-consistently calculated via integrated pedestal-SOL modeling, but must be specified as boundary conditions when running the pedestal model in isolation).
+The core electron temperature, $T_{e,0}$, is adjusted to achieve the target normalized $\beta_N = \langle \beta \rangle {a B_0}/{I_p}$, while the pedestal electron temperature, $T_{e,\mathrm{ped}}$, is varied.
+Here $\langle \beta \rangle = 2\mu_0 \langle p \rangle / B_0^2$, with $\langle p \rangle$ denoting the volume-averaged pressure and $B_0$ the on-axis toroidal magnetic field.

-The next step is the calculation of a predicted width and height relation.
-GFS is used to provide the kinetic corrections on the ballooning stability.
-Such a task requires the determination of basic plasma parameters, boundary shape and pedestal electron density that are considered fixed.
-Then the pedestal electron temperature $T_{e,ped}$ is increased until ballooning modes become unstable.
-A number of equilibria are created and iterated for this process with self-consistent bootstrap current based on Sauter {\it et al} \cite{sauter}.
-A more accurate analytical calculation for the bootstrap current for higher collisionality has been developed from Redl {\it et al} \cite{redl} and has also been implemented in the equilibrium solver.
-The kinetic profiles of density and temperature are based on a {\it tanh} function for the pedestal region and a polynomial representation further in the core.
-The electron density characteristics, $n_{e,0}, n_{e,ped}$ and $n_{e,sep}$, are considered known and fixed in this approach.
-The electron core temperature $T_{e,0}$ is adjusted such that the targeted $\beta_N=\beta aB_T/I_p$ is obtained as electron pedestal temperature$T_{e,ped}$ is increased, where $\beta=2\mu_0<p>/B_T^2$ with $<p>$ being the average pressure and $B_T$ the toroidal magnetic field.
-In this analysis the pedestal width for the density and temperature, as well as the species temperature and normalized density are equal, i.e. $\Delta_n=\Delta_T$, $T_e=T_s$ and $n_e/n_{e,0}=n_s/n_{s,0}$.
-The target toroidal plasma current $I_p$ is obtained by adding to the bootstrap current an inductive toroidal current density component that takes the form of a polynomial function, which is further adjusted so that core safety factor satisfies $q_0>1$ following the same approach as in EPED.
+A sequence of equilibria is generated and iterated in this procedure, including a self-consistent bootstrap current calculated using the Sauter model \cite{sauter}.
+For cases of higher collisionality, the more accurate analytical bootstrap current formula of the Redl model \cite{redl} is also available and implemented within the equilibrium solver.
+The kinetic density and temperature profiles are represented using a \textit{tanh} function in the pedestal region and a polynomial form, $(1-\psi_N^\alpha)^\beta$, in the plasma core.
+In the present analysis, the pedestal widths of density and temperature are assumed to be equal, $\Delta_n = \Delta_T$, the ion and electron temperatures are taken to be equal, $T_e = T_s$, and the normalized density profiles are identical, $n_e/n_{e,0} = n_s/n_{s,0}$.
+The target toroidal plasma current $I_p$ is obtained by supplementing the bootstrap current with an inductive toroidal current density component, also described by a polynomial profile, which is adjusted to ensure that the core safety factor satisfies $q_0 > 1$, following the same procedure as in EPED.